 \subsection{Collecting Human Annotations}

-To establish gold-standard labels, we implement a rigorous human verification protocol.
-Three sighted annotators review the silver labels using Label Studio tools \cite{LabelStudio} (UI shown in Figure \ref{fig:generate_goldlabel}), filtering out unsuitable images and substandard annotations while correcting any inaccuracies.
-For \benchmarkQAname construction, we randomly sample 150 images from the verified dataset.
-Annotators validate both object classifications and distance measurements using the interface depicted in \Cref{fig:depth_validation}.
-From these validated objects, we develop two categories of multiple-choice questions: (1) object recognition tasks, where each verified object is presented alongside three randomly selected distractors from the 80 predefined classes not present in the image; and (2) relative depth comparison tasks, where randomly selected object pairs prompt questions about relative proximity to the camera.
+To establish gold-standard labels, we implemented a rigorous human verification protocol.
+Three sighted annotators reviewed the silver labels using Label Studio tools \cite{LabelStudio} (UI shown in \Cref{fig:generate_goldlabel}), filtering out unsuitable images and substandard annotations while correcting any inaccuracies.
+To ensure fair compensation, we paid the dedicated annotators approximately 1.5 times the local minimum hourly wage.
+Separately, the subjective user study was conducted with student volunteers.
+For \benchmarkQAname construction, we randomly sampled 150 images from the verified dataset.
+Annotators validated both object classifications and distance measurements using the interface depicted in \Cref{fig:depth_validation}.
+From these validated objects, we developed two categories of multiple-choice questions: (1) object recognition tasks, where each verified object is presented alongside three randomly selected distractors from the 80 predefined classes not present in the image; and (2) relative depth comparison tasks, where randomly selected object pairs prompt questions about relative proximity to the camera.
 The final benchmark comprises 435 object recognition questions across 150 images and 383 depth comparison questions spanning 135 images.
 Example gold labels for both \benchmarkname and \benchmarkQAname are illustrated in Figures \ref{fig:datapoint_apdx_gold}, \ref{fig:datapoint_apdx_object}, and \ref{fig:datapoint_apdx_depth}.